-For some years now, a high-end electric motorbike has flourished, mostly in the sports sector.
+For some years now there has been a flourishing of high-end electric motorcycles, mostly in the sports sector.
 Today NeuWai is about to debut an electric street bike, and with it a couple of very interesting scooters.

 NeuWai is a spin-off brand of Chinese carmaker Sunguo Motors, and made its debut this year at the Seoul Motor Show.